MalpenZibo/ashell/README.md

 # Ashell

-Barely customizable Wayland status bar for Hyprland compositor.
+A ready to go Wayland status bar for Hyprland

-WIP, highly unstable

 > If you have an issue with the transparency you could try launching ashell with WGPU_BACKEND=gl.
 This env var forces wgpu to use OpenGL instead of Vulkan.
 It seems that wgpu has some issues with AMD GPU and Vulkan transparency.